Haiti assassination allegedly involved Americans and retired members of Colombian military, officials say | NewsChannel 3-12

 By Caitlin Hu, Lionel Vital, Stefano Pozzebon and Helen Regan, CNN

+Burned-out cars, spent bullet casings, bloodstains and bullet-pocked walls were what remained of a shootout between the police and some of the suspected assassins on Route de Kenscoff.

+Haitian authorities told CNN that three burned-out cars belonged to members of the armed group who assassinated Moise early Wednesday morning.

-The armed group who assassinated Haiti’s President, Jovenel Moise, were “professional killers” consisting of more than two dozen people, including two American citizens and retired members of the Colombian military, authorities have said.
+The armed group are “professional killers,” consisting of more than two dozen people, including two American citizens and retired members of the Colombian military, authorities have said.

-But as more details begin to emerge of the people who killed Moise early Wednesday morning, little is known about the suspected masterminds and their motivation for the attack.
+But as more details begin to emerge of the people who allegedly killed Moise, little is known about the suspected masterminds and their motivation for the attack.

+Haiti’s acting Prime Minister Claude Joseph also asked the UN to deploy troops to help secure the country’s ports, airports and oil terminals.
+In addition, he asked the agency for assistance with electoral security and to help further investigate the assassination.

+Haitian officials have given conflicting accounts and numbers for those killed following the assassination attack.
+Citing figures from Haitian police, the office of Joseph told CNN that three suspects were killed in a shootout with authorities.

-As the pursuit of those responsible intensifies, details have emerged relating to the arrest of 11 armed men in the grounds of the Taiwan embassy in the capital Port-au-Prince on Thursday.
+As the pursuit of those responsible intensifies, details have emerged relating to the arrest of 11 armed men in the grounds of Taiwan’s embassy in the capital Port-au-Prince on Thursday.

-The Taiwanese Foreign Ministry did not give information about the nationalities of those taken into custody, and it is not yet clear if the 11 suspects are among the 17 people detained by police.
+The Taiwanese Foreign Ministry did not give information about the nationalities of those taken into custody, and it is not yet clear if the 11 suspects are among the 20 detained by police.

 With tension high in the capital, crowds of people took to the streets Thursday night, burning cars and demanding justice.
 For weeks, Port-au-Prince has been reeling from violence which has claimed the lives of many citizens.
 Moise’s death has left a power vacuum and deepened the turmoil from the violence, a growing humanitarian crisis, and a worsening Covid-19 epidemic.

 Much of the public anger has so far centered on the foreign nationals arrested in connection to the shooting.
-Late Thursday, Elections Minister Mathias Pierre told CNN two American citizens were among the 17 people arrested.
-Pierre identified the men as James Solages and Joseph Vincent, both naturalized citizens from Haiti.
+Speaking to CNN late Thursday, Pierre identified the two Americans arrested as James Solages and Joseph Vincent, both naturalized US citizens from Haiti.

-Separately, on Thursday, Police Chief Charles said 15 of those detained were Colombian nationals.
-He paraded some of the suspects at a press conference, alongside an array of military style weaponry.

-In a statement, Colombia’s Defense Ministry said at least six of the suspected attackers were retired members of the Colombian Army and Interpol had requested further information from the Colombian government and the National Police.
+Thirteen retired members of the Colombian Army, all believed to be involved in Moise’s assassination, traveled to Haiti over the past months — almost all of them through the Dominican Republic — Colombian National Police Chief General Jorge Vargas announced during a press conference on Friday.

+“Two of them, Giraldo Duberney Capador, who was killed during an operation by Haiti Police, and Alejandro Rivera Garcia, detained by Haiti Police, flew from Bogota to Santo Domingo via Panama on May 6 and from Santo Domingo flew to Port-au-Prince on May 10,” Vargas said, as he presented a layout of mugshots of the identified Colombians.

 What’s next for Haiti